Here is the compiled list of Frequently Asked Questions.

 Editorial Board Assessment

-The JNSPS Editorial Board consists of members and some non members of NSPS who are both scientists and experts in their fields of expertise.
-The Editor-in-Chief, upon submission, will assigns your paper to an Editor in one of the JNSPS disciplines.
-The Editor reviews the manuscript for plagiarism via the Turn-It-In.
-If the similarity index falls lower than 25% and also satisfy other requirements of the journal, the Editor will process the manuscript further and assign it to reviewers.
-It is worth nothing that the Board may decide to reject manuscripts, and not require further review.
+The JNSPS Editorial Board Editorial Board consists of members and some non members of NSPS who are both scientists and experts in their fields of expertise.
+The Editor-in-Chief, upon submission, will examine your manuscript if it falls within the scope of the journal and then assigns it to an Editor in one of the JNSPS's disciplines.
+The Editor will evaluate whether the manuscript is scientifically sound and also screen it for plagiarism via the Turn-it-in.
+If it is OK scientifically and the turn-it-in similarity index falls lower than 25% , the Editor will process the manuscript further and assign it to reviewers.
+It is worth noting that the Board may decide to reject manuscripts, and not require further review.
 They can also decide to reject manuscripts that aren't in compliance with JNSPS standards.
 Over 40% of submissions are rejected upon initial evaluation.